unpoller/unpoller/core/poller/README.md

 I'm not sure if the graphs, as-is, provide enough insight into APs with other configurations.
 Help me figure that out?

+- It possibly loses access to the controller at some point.

+I noticed metrics stop updating after a while.
+I think the new code will help isolate why this happens.
+We may need to issue a reconnect and get a new cookie.

 # What's it look like?

 Here's a picture of the Client dashboard.